 When herbs don’t work or cause negative effects, it’s usually because consumers don’t really understand them.
 Most laypeople choose herbs based on common symptoms they’re known to treat, but without comprehending the energetics of the herbs or the state of their own body/mind – which may not be compatible.
 A person with “hot” disorders (acne or other red rashes, irritability, high blood pressure, etc.) probably will not do well with hot herbs.
 An anxious person probably should avoid stimulating herbs.
 Otherwise, negative effects, or “side effects” are likely to result.

 Foods and drugs can be understood as possessing all of these same properties and risks, except that foods are all relatively close to neutral on any given spectrum, and drugs range much father to the extremes.
+That’s why drugs are most commonly associated with drug treatment centers.
 Vitamins, minerals, amino acids, and other dietary supplements fall mostly within the same range as herbs.

 In the diagram above, the left end of the spectrum pertains to substances that are neutral in all characteristics.
 They have almost no potential for harm, but also almost no potential to fix an imbalance, because they don’t cause much change, and/or the change the cause happens slowly.
 Rice would be pretty close to the left end of the spectrum.

 At the right end of the spectrum are substances that have one or more extreme characteristics.
 They quickly and drastically change the human body, so they have a high potential to correct an imbalance, but they are so intense in their action that they are inevitably destructive at the same time.
 A good example would be chemotherapy drugs, many of which work by destroying all cells that are in the process of dividing.
 This means any tissues that grow or reproduce quickly – from tumors to hair to the lining of the digestive tract – will be affected.